PolkadotStudy/polkadot.study/README.md

 2. Answer the questions in the discussion template and include all relevant information and wait for community feedback

-3. Read the Tutorial for new Authors explains almost anything: https://polkadot.study/docs/authors/new-tutorial-on-polkadot-study/intro
+3. Read the Tutorial for new Authors that explains almost anything: https://polkadot.study/docs/authors/new-tutorial-on-polkadot-study/intro

 ## Running Locally